-In Figure 8-20 you can see an abstraction of an event bus with multiple implementations based on infrastructure messaging technologies like RabbitMQ, Azure Service Bus, or other service buses like NServiceBus, MassTransit, etc.
+In Figure 8-20 you can see an abstraction of an event bus with multiple implementations based on infrastructure messaging technologies like RabbitMQ, Azure Service Bus, or other event/message broker.

 Figure 8- 20.
 Multiple implementations of an event bus